Sir Isaac Newton first presented his three

-On the right side of the figure, the force F is directed to the right of the path
+On the right, the force (F) is directed to the right of the path

 and is continuously applied to the object.

-This type of force application occurs if the object is subjected to an
+This type of force application occurs, for example, if the object is subjected to an

 side force which is perpendicular to the flight direction, such as the